mm80843/T3.5/docs/Benef/PBN__Benef_1283.md

 ## Articles mentionning this Benefit

 * [Decision Making within the Built Environment as a Strategy for Mitigating the Risk of Malaria and Other Vector-Borne Diseases](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_272.md)

+## Name of the Benefit

+Modifying building envelopes to minimize the size and number of openings can reduce the ease with which mosquitoes can access buildings, leading to a lower risk of mosquito-borne infections such as malaria for building occupants.